ModischFabrications/ModischMatrix/README.md

 Finding out your clock IP address is easy: Either watch the serial output or use a network analyser, for example [Network Analyzer](https://play.google.com/store/apps/details?id=net.techet.netanalyzerlite.an) (Android).
 Watch out, disconnected devices will persist a bit longer than powered.

+### Full Upload
+VSCode should offer you a task to do everything automatically:
+1. Close Serial Monitor
+2. CTRL+ALT+T -> "deploy project"

+Call "/deploy/deploy.sh" manually if that doesn't work or you don't believe in VSCode.
+It still depends on platformIO, be aware that you might have to install the toolchain manually without VSCode.

 ## API